What is the duration of the SRCD State Policy Fellowship?

 Who should apply for an SRCD State Policy Post-doctoral Fellowship?

-The SRCD State Policy Post-doctoral Fellowship is designed for early-career post-doctoral scholars whose background is in child development.
-Post-doctoral candidates must have received a doctorate-level degree (e.g., Ph.D., Ed.D., M.D.) by August 31st, 2022 and no more than two years before the start of the fellowship.
+The SRCD State Policy Post-doctoral Fellowship is designed for post-doctoral scholars whose background is in child development.
+Post-doctoral candidates must have received a doctorate-level degree (e.g., Ph.D., Ed.D., M.D.) by August 31st of the year they begin the fellowship.

 SRCD embraces a commitment to, and support for, diversity in the child development field.
 This includes training and engaging a workforce that is representative of diversity in all its forms.
 We encourage fellowship applications from scholars of color, scholars from underrepresented cultural and ethnic backgrounds, scholars from low-income backgrounds, first-generation college graduates, scholars with disabilities, and scholars from the LGBTQIA+ community.